thegeofront/hedronic/README.md

 # what is it

 A component of my master thesis involves a flowchart-application or VPL (Visual Programming Language).
-Since I couldn't find any web-based flowchart api which satisfied the requirements, This had to be created.
+I couldn't find any web-based flowchart api which satisfied the requirements, so I set out to create a new one.

 # Demo